ConstantinRuhdorfer/Feed-Forward-Neural-Network/README.md

 ## External

-This porject uses the Eigen3 library.
+This project uses the Eigen3 library.

 ## Usage